 Choosing the right food for your kitten is not always a straight-forward decision.
 And it’s an important one, particularly when their young bodies are developing into the great, bounding pets they’re about to become.

-- Many kittens love milk, but it can cause an upset tummy, particularly if it’s not specifically formulated cat milk.
-Cows or goats milk isn’t a great idea as kittens actually become lactose intolerant at the time of weaning. *Kitten milk is an option as the lactose content is altered, so it shouldn’t upset your kitten’s digestive system.
+Many kittens love milk, but it can cause an upset tummy, particularly if it’s not specifically formulated cat milk.
+Cows or goats milk isn’t a great idea as kittens actually become lactose intolerant at the time of weaning.
+Specially formulated kitten milk is an option as the lactose content is altered, so it shouldn’t upset your kitten’s digestive system.

 Your kitten can transition to adult food at about 12 months.

 Introduce new foods over a week or so, and there should be no problems.
 Start with a quarter new food, mixed with three-quarters old, and gradually increase until it’s all new food - more information on how to do this here.